 What is Sencha tea taste like?

-Different brewing methods can alter the taste of Sencha.
+Different brewing methods can alter the flavor profile of Sencha.
 It can taste stronger, weaker, or less astringency depends on how much tea leaves you use, water temperature, and how long you brew them.

 Sencha is grown under full sunlight with no shading period.
 It has a clean, vegetal with a bitter-sweet taste.
 On the other hand, Gyokuro has a rich flavor, notable sweet taste, and a pleasant aroma.
 The astringency and the vegetal flavor is very subtle with Gyokuro.